zzhanghub/alfred-template-file/README.md

 ***
 The official repo of the
 [Template File](http://www.packal.org/workflow/template-file).
-It can help MacOS users easily create any type of file in the active finder window.
+It can help MacOS users easily create any type of file in the active Finder window.
 Now, it currently works in two ways：

 1. Create directly (with keyword `new`)